• Skip to primary navigation

 Top 5 defects of Galaxy Note 5: 4.
 Smaller battery

-Galaxy Note 5 has an identical screen size (5.7″) to Galaxy Note 4.
+Galaxy Note 5 has an screen size (5.7″) identical to Galaxy Note 4.
 But the battery capacity is reduced from 3220mAh to 3000mAh.

-Probably, Samsung’s home-made 14nm Exynos processor in Galaxy Note 5 may be more power efficient than the 28nm Snapdragon 805 processors in Note 4.
+Samsung’s home-made 14nm Exynos processor in Galaxy Note 5 may probably be more power efficient than the 28nm Snapdragon 805 processors in Note 4.

 But you should not expect longer battery life than Galaxy Note 4.